lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ???

-Here:

--   Good afternoon.
+-   Salute, thank the audience for joining.
 -   Who am I: name, city, profession, years of experience with Django.
--   Thank the audience for joining, title of the talk.

-Transition:

--   Introduction to the 2020 joke: in what's probably the most overused joke of the year...
+-   Good wishes for EP2020

 ---